-Over the past three years, portions of Act 13 were caught up in an ongoing legal battle.
+Over the past four years portions of Act 13 were caught up in an intense legal battle.

-The case has pitted a number of local governments against the Corbett administration.
-The main issue centers on who gets to decide how to zone oil and development.
+The main issue centered on who gets to decide how to zone oil and development.

 “Pennsylvania has a notable history of what appears, retrospectively, to have been a shortsighted exploitation of its bounteous environment, affecting its minerals, its water, its air, its flora and fauna and its people,” he wrote.

 Act 13 places a so-called “impact fee” on every well drilling for gas in the Marcellus Shale formation.
-The levy changes from year to year based on natural gas prices and the Consumer Price Index.So far, the impact fees have brought in $853.5 million to Pennsylvania:
+The levy changes from year to year based on natural gas prices and the Consumer Price Index.So far, the impact fees have brought in more than a billion dollars to Pennsylvania.

 - 2011: $204 million

 - 2014: $223.5 million